petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 From here, you can perform the following tasks:

-* **View Backup Info**: You can quickly view Backup service information for the chosen environment.
-This includes the frequency of automated backups, the backup retention period, and timestamp information for the next scheduled backup, the latest created backup, and the oldest retained backup.
+* **View Backup Info**: You can quickly view backup service information for the chosen environment.
+This includes the frequency of automated backups, the backup retention period, and time stamp information for the next scheduled backup, the latest created backup, and the oldest retained backup.
 * **View Backup History**: You can view the full list of retained backups in the chosen environment.
-Each entry lists the backup's name, size, type (`Auto`, `Manual`, or `Uploaded`), and time of creation.
-If a backup has failed, then the backup's icon appears red, and beside it is a "Backup failed" message and a link to contact Support.
+Each entry shows the backup's name, size, type (`Auto`, `Manual`, or `Uploaded`), and time of creation.
+A red backup icon indicates a backup has failed.
+Beside it is a _Backup failed_ message and a link to contact Support.
 * **Create Manual Backups**: You can manually create a backup of the chosen environment.
 See [Creating a Manual Backup](#creating-a-manual-backup) for more information.

 ```{note}